dladams/duneproc/doc/tutorial01.md

 <pre>
 display adcraw_tpp3z_run005240_evt000007.png
 </pre>
-or if you are running from a jupyter notebook (or local interactive python), view with
+or, if you are running from a Jupyter notebook, view with
 <pre>
 from IPython.display import Image dir = '/home/dladams/proc/run01/tutorial/job02/'
 display(Image(filename=dir + 'adcraw_tpp3z_run005240_evt000007.png'))
 </pre>
-Connect to https://analytics-hub.fnal.gov and follow the above setup, installation and running instructions in a terminal to prepare plots to view in this manner.

-## Running in a notebook

-Using [dunerun](https://github.com/dladams/dunerun), it is also possible to run the lar command directly and view the reulting plots in the same Jupyter notebook.
-An example generating DQM plots may be found in this package at [dqm.ipynb](../ipynb/dqm.ipynb).
+or use the file browser (left pane) to locate and open the file.